Niloy4001/Gadget_Heaven/README.md

 - JSX
 - Context API

-### Handled and managed Data by Context API
+### Data Management with Context API
-The Context API provides a means to share values like state, functions, or any data across the component tree without passing props down manually at every level.
+The Context API allows efficient data sharing across the component tree, enabling developers to pass state, functions, or any data without the need for manual prop drilling at each level.

-## Features of this website
+## Website Features
-- you can explore every gadget categorically
-- by clicking 'view details' you will be able to see each product details
-- In details page , you will see 'add to cart' , on clicking that you can add product to your cart
+- **Explore gadgets by category**: Users can browse gadgets organized into various categories.
+- **View product details**: Clicking "View Details" on any gadget shows detailed information about the product.
+- **Add to cart**: On the details page, users can click "Add to Cart" to add the product to their cart.
-- also details page have a heart shape button clicking on it you can add your desireable product to wish list
+- **Add to wish list**: A heart-shaped button on the details page lets users add items to their wish list for future purchases.
-- there are four route at the top of website(in navbar), clicking on them you can visit dashboard, statistics, support and home pages
+- **Navigation**: The website features four main routes in the navbar—Home, Dashboard, Statistics, and Support.
+Clicking on each takes users to the respective pages.

+This project effectively demonstrates the use of core React features and provides an engaging user experience for gadget enthusiasts.